dillonpan/exit-surveys/README.md

 Termination                  23
 Name: separationtype, dtype: int64

 This dataset is much easier to filter as there just one type of value we need to worry about, "Resignation".
-Thus we do not need to do much for the tafe_survey_updated dataset, but lets fix the dete_survey_updated dataset to match it.
+Thus, we do not need to do much for the tafe_survey_updated dataset but let’s fix the dete_survey_updated dataset to match it.
 One way is to filter out those cells with the word "Resignation" in them then replace it with the actual word, "Resignation".

 ```python
 dete_survey_updated.loc[dete_survey_updated['separationtype'].str.contains('Resignation'), 'separationtype'] = 'Resignation'